Lven-Nemsy/friendly-parakeet/README.md

 - What was your motivation?
 To improve myself.
 - Why did you build this project?
 To understand the for loops and random better.
 - What problem does it solve?
 It generates a password randomly based on selected criteria.
 - What did you learn?
 How complicated a simple thing as a password generator can be!
-I'm still havcing difficulty with looping.
+I'm still having difficulty with looping.

 ## Installation